matheus23/irreactive.com/content/declarative-apis.md

 The above list is by no means exhaustive.
 There's lots and lots of examples and exceptions about when certain elements, attributes or CSS styles work and it's hard to know about all edge cases.

-While Html and Css are declarative, they're not typed.
+While HTML and CSS are declarative, they're not typed.
 The declarative-ness is awesome: You can take some HTML and its associated styling and plug it somewhere else!
 But it might not be styled as you expected, because you missed a property on a wrapping element.

 Types can allow you to be explicit about these kinds of wrapper- to wrapped element relationships.
 By having these types you document and enforce the relationships and reduce the amount of head-scrating-inducing code that is deemed valid by a linter (i.e. a compiler/interpreter).